awsdocs/iam-user-guide/doc_source/id_credentials_mfa_sync.md

 # Resynchronize MFA Devices<a name="id_credentials_mfa_sync"></a>

-An MFA device can get out of synchronization\.
-If the device is not synchronized when the user tries to use it, the user's sign\-in attempt fails\.
-If the user uses the MFA device to sign in to the AWS Management Console, IAM prompts the user to resynchronize the device\.
+As an AWS administrator, you can recynchronize your IAM user MFA devices if they get out of synchronization\.
+If a user's device is not synchronized when they try to use it, the user's sign\-in attempt fails and IAM prompts the user to resynchronize the device\.

+If your AWS account root user MFA device is not working, you can resynchronize your device using the IAM console with or without completing the sign\-in process\.

 ## Resynchronize an MFA Device \(IAM Console\)<a name="id_credentials_mfa_sync_console"></a>

-**To resynchronize an MFA device for a user \(console\)**
+**To resynchronize an MFA device for an IAM user \(console\)**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.